umairsiddique3171/house_price_prediction_end-2-end/README.md

 ## Creation of Web App
 - The project progresses to the creation of an interactive web application using Streamlit.
 This user-friendly interface prompts users to input relevant features, facilitating instant predictions of house prices based on the trained model.

-- User has to input following field for house price prediction:
+- User has to input following fields for house price prediction:
     - **CRIM**     per capita crime rate by town
     - **ZN**      proportion of residential land zoned for lots over 25,000 sq.ft.
     - **INDUS**    proportion of non-retail business acres per town